Azure/aksArc/eval/autodeploy/README.md

 ![Enable VM auto-shutdown in Azure](/eval/media/auto_shutdown.png "Enable VM auto-shutdown in Azure")

 #### Deployment errors ####
-If your Azure VM fails to deploy successfully, and the error relates to the **AKSHCIHost001/ConfigureAksHciHost** PowerShell DSC extension, please refer to the [troubleshooting steps below](#troubleshooting).
+If your Azure VM fails to deploy successfully, please refer to the [troubleshooting steps below](#troubleshooting).

 Access your Azure VM
 -----------